Skip to content

 In the majority of states, utilities are legally required to have net metering or net billing rules.
 This includes Delaware, Maryland, New Jersey, Ohio, Pennsylvania, Virginia, and West Virginia.

 What is net metering?
-Net metering is the billing method the utility uses to compensate you for the excess electricity generated by your solar system that’s uploaded to their grid.
+Net metering is the billing method the utility uses to compensate you for the excess electricity generated by your solar system that’s uploaded to its grid.

-When the sun is shining and your solar system is cranking out kilowatt-hours, it may be producing more electricity than your home, farm, or business is using at that time.
-That excess electricity is instead uploaded to the grid.
-That electricity is then sent out to meet the electrical needs of your community.
+When the sun is shining, and your solar system is cranking out kilowatt-hours, it may be producing more electricity than your home, farm, or business is using at that time.
+That excess electricity is instead uploaded to the grid, which is then sent out to meet the electrical needs of your community.

 However, you’re not losing out on this electricity, and you’re not giving it away.
-The utility company keeps track of just how much electricity your system has uploaded.
-It then provides you with a credit for that same amount of electricity.
+The utility company keeps track of how much electricity your system has uploaded and then provides you with a credit for that same amount.

 Insulation-Resistance-Testing-Graphics-7-1024x576

-You’re not selling this electricity to the utility, you’re exchanging it for the right to use that same amount of electricity for free at a later time.
-So you’re not making money - but it does help big time when it comes to keeping more money in your pocket.
-And after all, a penny saved is a penny earned.
+You’re not selling this electricity to the utility; you’re exchanging it for the right to use that same amount of electricity for free at a later time.
+So you’re not making money, but it does help big time when it comes to keeping more money in your pocket.
+After all, a penny saved is a penny earned.

 Net metering allows you to exchange your electricity at the retail rate, meaning it could be worth just as much as you’d pay the utility for it.
 In some cases, this price includes transmission, distribution, and generation rates.

-Because of net metering, you’re able to bypass a solar storage system, or batteries.
+Because of net metering, you can bypass a solar storage system or batteries.
 While batteries can be a great way to provide backup power when the grid goes down, installing a storage system large enough to cover all your energy needs throughout the night and on rainy days can be quite costly.
 Net metering lets you store that electricity for free.

 However, not all states implement net metering.
 New York, for example, is transitioning to its own program: the VDER Value Stack.
 This program takes an approach that is similar to net metering, but it aims to recognize that electricity generated by solar energy has a different value than electricity generated by the utility, and thus solar owners should be compensated for that value.